Sports USA Radio Network: The NFL on Sports USA

 Sports USA began broadcasting NFL games in 2002.
-It broadcasts two games every Sunday during the NFL regular season for a total of 34 games.
+The company broadcasts two games every Sunday during the NFL regular season for a total of 36 games by arrangement with the individual home teams.

-College Football on Sports USA

-Sports USA broadcasts at least one major college football game every Saturday during the college football season.
-In addition, Sports USA periodically broadcasts a Thursday night match up, along with select bowl games.

 The NHL on Sports USA

 In February 2021, Sports USA reached a deal with NBC Sports, which was phasing out of both radio and hockey, to take over its rights to national radio broadcasts of the National Hockey League.
 That season, it aired two outdoor games, selected early round playoff games, and all games from the Stanley Cup Semifinals and Finals.
 Later in 2021, Sports USA renewed its rights until the 2024-25 season.
-Unlike other league's major championship coverage, this coverage is not exclusive and stations that are affiliated with the participating Stanley Cup Final team's radio networks will be allowed to carry and stream coverage.
+Unlike other league's major championship coverage, this coverage is not exclusive and stations that are affiliated with the participating Stanley Cup Finals team's radio networks will be allowed to carry and stream coverage.

-Other sports

-Sports USA Media also carries the Little League World Series, NFL Draft and horse racing from the Horse Racing Radio Network.
-HRRN also produces the Triple Crown of Thoroughbred Racing (Kentucky Derby, Preakness Stakes and Belmont Stakes); however distribution is handled by Westwood One.

 Announcers

 Sports USA has a large list of announcers for its football coverage.
-Play-by play announcers include the network's founder and former USC Trojans football broadcaster Larry Kahn, Anaheim Ducks broadcaster John Ahlers, FOX Sports announcer Adam Amin, former USC Trojans football and Los Angeles Rams head coach John Robinson, former Colorado head coach Gary Barnett, former ABC announcer and quarterback Dan Fouts (Fouts also splits time with the NFL on CBS), Ross Tucker, Golden State Warriors announcer Bob Fitzgerald, former USFL defensive back Troy West, and Eli Gold (voice of the Alabama Crimson Tide, perhaps better known nationally for his work on NASCAR).
-Analysts include former Chicago Bears safety Doug Plank, former Indianapolis Colts tight end and ESPN, studio and game analyst Charles Arbuckle, and Anaheim Ducks color commentator Brian Hayward.
-Veteran Los Angeles reporter and broadcaster for KFWB Ted Sobel acts as the network's studio host and reporter.
+Play-by play announcers include the network's founder and former USC Trojans football broadcaster Larry Kahn, Anaheim Ducks broadcaster John Ahlers, Golden State Warriors announcer Bob Fitzgerald, Eli Gold (former voice of the Alabama Crimson Tide, perhaps better known nationally for his work on NASCAR).
+Analysts include former Washington Commanders and Carolina Panthers head coach Ron Rivera, former NHL goaltender and Anaheim Ducks color commentator Brian Hayward, New England Patriots all time scoring leader Stephen Gostkowski, & former Indianapolis Colts tight end and ESPN, studio and game analyst Charles Arbuckle.